 Meredith L Clausen

 Architecture in the twentieth century, mainly in Europe and the United States.
 Traces roots of Modernism in Europe in the 1920s, its demise (largely in the United States) in the 1960s and recent trends such as Post-Modernism and Deconstructivism.
+Recommended: some background in the art, architecture, or history of the period.
 Offered: jointly with ART H 491.